-- Cortisone tablets (dissolved in water before giving them to the child).
-This is effective within 6 hours and works for 12 hours, but not 24 hours after the dose is given.
+- Corticosteroid tablets (dissolved in water before giving them to the child) – This is effective within 6 hours and works for 12 hours, but not 24 hours after the dose is given.

 Medicines for croup on prescription

-Unfortunately, doctors can’t prescribe inhaled adrenaline for home use.
-It is only available via inhalation machines aka nebulizer (brands include Ailos or Albatross).
-If your child has really severe asthma, then a doctor can prescribe adrenaline via the nebulizer.
+Unfortunately, doctors cannot prescribe inhaled adrenaline for home use.
+It is only available via inhalation machines and is not available for home use for the treatment of croup.
+If your child has really severe asthma, then a doctor can prescribe adrenaline via a nebulizer.

-Cortisone tablets can be prescribed, but should not be given to children who have only had the occasional, or mild croup attacks.
-These are potent drugs that should not be taken unnecessarily or overdosed.
-However, if your child has repeated attacks, check with a doctor whether you can get cortisone tablets to have at home.
-In case of an attack, cortisone decreases the length of episodes.
+Corticosteroid tablets can be prescribed, but should not be given to children who have only had the occasional, or mild croup attacks.
+These are strong drugs that should not be taken unnecessarily or overdosed.
+However, if your child has repeated attacks, check with a doctor whether you can get corticosteroid tablets to have at home.
+Corticosteroids decreases the length of coughing attacks.

-Cough medicines (such as Mollipect, Cocillana and Lepheton) do not help against croup.
+Cough medicines (such as Robitussin, Benylin and Lepheton) do not help against croup.

 Croup is a swelling in the vocal cords, which gives a barking cough and bee-like sounds upon inhalation.
-Some children tend to get croup with many colds.
-Intrinsic asthma is an inflammation of small bronchial tubes in the lungs.
+Some children tend to get croup when they have a cold.
+Asthma is the inflammation of small bronchial tubes in the lungs.
 The wheezing is evident upon exhalation, where the child squeezes out air and it becomes prolonged.
 The cough often sounds squeaky.